-Photos are used to sell loads of things on lovely designs.
+Photos are used to sell loads of things with lovely designs.
 The pictures of both males and females with faultless skin, white teeth of pearls, and bright, shiny eyes surround us.
-It is not surprising that we ourselves are eager to produce photographs like this.
-It is common in Adobe Photoshop and Lightroom to apply “beauty therapy” as part of the photo editing.
-You can create your teeth look whiter, add the glow to your eyes and fine-tune the hair.
+It is not surprising that we are eager to produce photographs like this.
+It is common in Adobe Photoshop and Lightroom to apply “beauty therapy” as part of photo editing.
+You can create your teeth look whiter, add a glow to your eyes, and fine-tune the hair.
 Sadly, being taken away while it’s done is very simple.
 You will wind up taking photographs that show a surreal being instead of a person if you overuse these medicines.

 Excessive eye enhancements create an individual feel like an alien.
 For some great photo editing advice, see this narrator’s tutorial for eye enhancement while retaining realistic stuff.